janbrohl/ksp-ckan-metadata-webtool/README.md

 ##Can I Try?

-Yes, you can try a possibly outdated and maybe even broken version at https://ksp-ckan.github.io/metadata-webtool/
+Yes, you can try a possibly outdated and maybe even broken version at https://brohlsoft.de/apps/metadata-webtool/

 ##Can I also run the current version at my Computer?

-Yes, just open static/metadata-webtool/index.html
+Yes

-The Python stuff (*.py) is not yet needed for trying it out but for updating data only - just run refresh_datajs.py if you want to do that.
+Install web-dependencies with bower, install python dependencies with `pip install -r requirements.txt` (in a virtual environment), start main.py and open http://localhost:8080/metadata-webtool/